Skip to main content

 What Holiness Actually Means

-In the original Hebrew and Greek, holiness centers on one idea: being set apart.
+The word holiness, in both the original Hebrew and Greek, centers on a single idea: being set apart.
 Consecrated.
 Different.

-It has two dimensions.
-First, moral purity.
-Living without blameless conduct, turning from sin, pressing toward ethical integrity.
-Second, separation from the world's standards.
-Not conforming to what culture calls normal, but being wholly given over to God's purposes.
+The first is moral purity.
+Turning from sin, pressing toward integrity, refusing to let what God calls wrong become comfortable or familiar.
+The second is separation from the world's standards.
+Not conforming to what culture calls normal, but being genuinely, wholly given over to God's purposes.

-These two dimensions are not in conflict.
-They work together.
+These two dimensions are not in tension.
+They reinforce each other.

 Pursue.
-That word carries weight.
-It means to chase something with intensity and urgency.
-The kind of pursuit you bring when something matters deeply.
+That word carries real weight.
+It describes a chase.
+The kind of intensity you bring when something genuinely matters to you.
+Not a casual interest.
+A deliberate, sustained, urgent pursuit.

 Positional holiness is the foundation.
 Behavioral holiness is the construction built on top of it.
-Our daily conduct must align with who we already are in Christ.
+Who you are in Christ must begin to shape how you actually live.

 Holiness Requires Effort

 Positional holiness is received, not earned.
-But behavioral holiness must be worked out.
+But behavioral holiness must be actively worked out.

-Exodus 33:16 shows what that presence does.
-Moses said to God: "For how then will it be known that Your people and I have found grace in Your sight, except You go with us?
+"For how then will it be known that Your people and I have found grace in Your sight, except You go with us?
 So we shall be separate, Your people and I, from all the people who are upon the face of the earth."
-It is God's presence that separates His people from the world.
-Holiness is not self-generated distance from culture.
-It is the overflow of walking closely with Him.

 You Decide What Happens Next

-Holiness is given to you at salvation.
-What you do with it is up to you.
+God gave you holiness at salvation.
+What you do with it is entirely up to you.

 You cannot add to your positional holiness.
 It is perfect and complete in Christ.
 But you can choose whether your daily life reflects it.
 You can pursue it or neglect it.
-You can lean into God's presence or drift toward the world's patterns.
+You can press toward God's presence or drift steadily toward the world's patterns.
+Both are choices.
+Both have consequences.

-The voices that say "don't be too holy" are not guiding you toward freedom.
+The voices telling you not to be too holy are not leading you toward freedom.
 They are steering you away from the very thing that makes you who you are in God.
-Complete.
+They are asking you to settle for less than what the blood of Christ purchased for you.

 There is no such thing as too much holiness.
 There is only how seriously you take what God has already placed inside you.